seimei-san/jpnStockLendingBot/README.md

 3. Send RFQ to the EXT chat rooms based on the selected lenders.
 4. In the EXT chat room, Lender accept or reject the received RFQ.
 ![JapanStockLendingBot_0-1](https://user-images.githubusercontent.com/53326909/92079263-91168300-edfa-11ea-9c17-a4775b33f052.gif)

+## Basic Information
+* This chat bot is developed based on Symphony SDK for Java.
+*